Configuration

 - MPICH on all other platforms

-This is suitable for most single-node use cases, but for larger systems, such as HPC clusters or multi-GPU machines, you will probably want to configure against a system-provided MPI implementation in order to exploit features such as fast network interfaces and CUDA-aware or ROCm-aware MPI interfaces.
+This is suitable for most single-node use cases, but for larger systems, such as HPC clusters or multi-GPU machines, you will probably want to configure against a specialized MPI implementation in order to exploit features such as fast network interfaces and CUDA-aware or ROCm-aware MPI interfaces.

 The MPIPreferences.jl package allows the user to choose which MPI implementation to use in MPI.jl.
 It uses Preferences.jl to configure the MPI backend for each project separately.
 This provides a single source of truth that can be used for JLL packages (Julia packages providing C libraries) that link against MPI.
 It can be installed by